ComedicChimera/chai-lang.dev/README.md

 11. Duck Typing
 12. Arrays and Lists
 13. Dictionaries
+14. Comprehensions
-14. Using Strings
+15. Using Strings
-15. Lambdas and Closures
+16. Lambdas and Closures
-16. Iterable Functions
+17. Iterable Methods
-17. References
+18. References
-18. Generics
+19. Generics
-19. Type Sets and Aliases
+20. Type Sets and Aliases
-20. Packages and Modules
+21. Packages and Modules
-21. Coroutines
+22. Coroutines
-22. Futures and Async Iterators
+23. Futures and Async Iterators
-23. Strand Communication
+24. Strand Communication
-24. Vectors
+25. Vectors
-25. Where to next?
+26. Where to next?

 ## Not Covered In Guide